 Check Craigslist, community websites, and your local paper for "lost pet" ads every day.

-Download our found pet poster template and prepare a poster giving a physical description of the pet and distribute copies widely in your neighborhood.
+Create a poster giving a physical description of the pet and distribute copies widely in your neighborhood.
 As you travel, look for community bulletin boards in shopping centers, libraries, churches, synagogues, or anywhere else you may post a notice of general interest.
 Additionally, place flyers on the streets at busy intersections (you may first want to check the legality of posting on public property).
-As you distribute the posters, remember to look for the flyer that the owner himself, may have posted.
+As you distribute the posters, remember to look for the flyer that the pet's guardian, may have posted.

 If you cannot keep the animal while you look for his guardian, an alternative is to turn the animal over to the public shelter for the stray holding period.
-His guardian may come looking for him, or he may be placed for adoption.
+His guardian may come looking for him.

 Preventing Lost Pets